andersonkmi/aws-utils/README.md

 ## 2. Description

-Some of the classes found here are related to:
+Some classes found here are related to:
 - S3 download/upload objects

 ## 3. Build and deploy